DotPodcast/dotpodcast/content/pages/guides-hosting.md

 Although DotPodcast allows content creators to host their audio and generate income directly, many will choose to use a trusted provider to handle the technical details.

-Hosting providers are responsible for producing the JSON Feed, validating Bitcoin transactions that accrue when restricted content is paid for, and usually providing analytics.
+Hosting providers are responsible for producing the feed, validating Bitcoin transactions that accrue when restricted content is paid for, and usually providing analytics.

 ## Providing the feed

-Read the [JSON Feed spec](../../spec-v1) to find out how to produce a feed, and for an idea as to how you'll structure your database.
+Read the [DotPodcast Feed spec](/spec-v1) to find out how to produce a feed, and for an idea as to how you'll structure your database.

 ## Serving audio/video content